divyesh350/django-vendor-app/README.md

    - Use the token from step 3
    - Send GET request to `/api/vendor/profile/` with Authorization header
    - Verify profile details are returned

+6. **Test Upload Document:**
+   - Use the token from step 3
+   - Send POST request to `/api/vendor/upload-document/` with file and document_type
+   - Verify document is uploaded successfully

+7. **Test Get Documents:**
+   - Send GET request to `/api/vendor/documents/` with Authorization header
+   - Verify all documents are returned

+8. **Test Get Specific Document:**
+   - Use document ID from step 6
+   - Send GET request to `/api/vendor/documents/{id}/` with Authorization header
+   - Verify specific document details are returned

 ### Automated Testing